symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-As you may have noticed, transfer transactions require an array of mosaics as a parameter, allowing to send transfer transactions with multiple mosaics at the same time.
+As you may have noticed, TransferTransactions require an array of mosaics as a parameter, allowing to send TransferTransactions with multiple mosaics at the same time.

 If you own more than one mosaic, you can send them together in the same transaction: